-Then there’s the food crisis.
-Which is not so much or only about food shortages, it’s about prices.
+Then there’s the food crisis, which is not only about food shortages.
+It’s about prices.
 Yemen imports 90% of its food and the war has severely disrupted transport and logistics.
 The insurance needed to ship food to Yemen is 16 times more expensive than to other destinations.
 That’s just one example.
 So, food is coming in but at great expense.
-On top of that, exchange rates are plummeting, inflation keeps rising, salaries, if paid at all, evaporate.
+On top of that, exchange rates are plummeting, inflation keeps rising, and salaries, if paid at all, evaporate.
 As a result, prices have skyrocketed and people cannot even afford food for their children.

 So, where do you start?
 What are your priorities?

 We focus on aspects of the crisis we, as the Netherlands, have expertise in and that are underfunded.
 We spent approximately 18 million euros on humanitarian assistance last year and about 20 million on structural development.
 This combination of immediate relief, longer-term development, and diplomatic peace-building efforts is a cornerstone of our policy.
 Yes, we need to save lives.
 At the same time, it is vital to work on longer-term progress and tackle the economic crisis while the war rages on.

 “Yemen is the most water-scarce country in the world.
 Sustainable water management is of extreme importance.”